 Please note that this is important information on the ingredients and instructions and the FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.

-- Ground cinnamon – This is optional, but it adds a warm, cozy flavour to the pancakes.
+• Ground Cinnamon – This is optional, but it adds a warm, cozy flavor to the pancakes.

 When Should I Wash My Strawberries?